 Social Network Analysis with Scalable User Behavior Scores of a Music Website

 In a music website, there are artists and regular users as critics.
-While the artists launch and share their original music songs through their profiles, all the other regular users enjoy finding and listening to the songs, and interacting with the platform in many different ways such as saving, spotlighting musics, rating, commenting on them, sharing them with each other, and following the interested artists, etc. Moreover, one user may be also following some other user(s), if he/she finds out that the other user always finds and shares musics that are favorites to him/her too...
-All these consists of a dynamic and changing online community of music publishing, listening, sharing, and rating, etc., or a so called "social network".
+While the artists launch and share their original music songs through their profiles, all the other regular users enjoy finding and listening to the songs, and interacting with the platform in many different ways such as saving, spotlighting music, rating, commenting, sharing, and following artists of interest.
+Moreover, one user may also follow another user(s), if he/she finds out that the other user always finds and shares music that are similar to their taste.
+These elements make up a dynamic and changing online community of music publishing, listening, sharing, and rating, etc., or a so called "social network."

-In this music-oriented ecosystem, how can we build an efficient network model such that all the aforementioned various user behaviors can be well captured, and marketing-wise valuable information may be properly derived?
+In this music-oriented ecosystem, how can we build an efficient network model such that all the aforementioned various user behaviors can be well captured, such that, for marketing purposes, valuable information may be properly derived?
 Specifically, for a certain specified artist, can we find out the top influential users from his/her fan network?
 Can we identify who his/her true fans are?
-Also, who of them are the most active users by themselves?
+Also, of the social networks users, who of them are the most active users by themselves?